alexqfredrickson/notes/aws/aws.md

 Microsoft SQL Server and Oracle RDS instances do not support read replicas.

+### CloudWatch

+AWS CloudWatch is a monitoring service that has alarms and dashboards.

+#### Metric Filters

+CloudWatch can alarm on logfile content by way of *metric filters*, which define patterns upon which to scan incoming CloudWatch Logs data, and turn those patterns into CloudWatch metrics.
+It does not retroactively perform this type of filtering.

 ### Cloud9

 AWS Cloud9 is a deprecated in-browser IDE.